apache/atlas/docs/src/documents/Overview.md

 ---
-name: Introduction
+name: Overview
 route: /
-menu: Introduction
+menu: Overview
 ---

-# Introduction

-Atlas is Data Governance and Metadata framework for Hadoop

-## Overview
+# Overview

 Atlas is a scalable and extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and